 Understanding Cancer and Heart Disease

 Cancer treatment can have both short- and long-term effects on the heart.
 Cardiotoxicity — damage to the heart caused by cancer therapies — can sometimes become more life-threatening than the cancer itself.
+Our team is also active in world class basic, translational and clinical research in cardio-oncology.

 Our goal is to help patients reduce their risk of cardiotoxicity and avoid stopping effective cancer therapies.
 The sooner cardiotoxicity is found, the more reversible it is.